>

 • MS Internship Information

-Internship requests submitted after the deadline are not guaranteed to be processed in time, which may lead to issues with enrollment or CPT authorization, or may result in ineligibility to participate in the internship.
+Internship requests submitted after the deadline can be processed, but are not guaranteed to be processed in time, which may lead to issues with enrollment or CPT authorization, or may result in ineligibility to participate in the internship.

 All internships must be approved prior to the end of open enrollment for the corresponding term.